-12-203 Auditing Terminated Subcontracts
+12-203 Auditing Terminated Subcontracts \\\

-b.
-Before approving or ratifying each subcontract termination settlement amount, that exceeds the threshold for obtaining certified cost or pricing data, the contracting officer must request a DCAA audit or an analysis of the audit performed by the prime contractor or higher-tier subcontractor (see 12-310).
+- a.
+Settling subcontractors' termination claims is a prime contractor responsibility.
+However, the Government has an interest in these settlements when it affects the cost of a prime contract with the Government.
+The contracting officer must approve or ratify each subcontract termination settlement.
+An exception to this occurs when the TCO authorizes the contractor to settle subcontracts under \$100,000 without his or her approval or ratification. - b.
+Before approving or ratifying each subcontract termination settlement of \$100,000 or more, the contracting officer must request a DCAA audit or an analysis of the audit performed by the prime contractor or higher-tier subcontractor (see 12-310).
 He or she may also request audits of smaller settlements (see 6-802.5).
 Careful planning and close coordination among the prime contractor, the contracting officer, and the auditor are necessary to ensure efficient and timely settlement of subcontract termination proposals.
 This is particularly important when the termination action involves a large and complex prime contract (such as for a major weapon system).